When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Mathematical preliminaries

 \section{Mathematical preliminaries}

-We start by giving the mathematical preliminaries that will be repeatedly used throughout the paper.
+We start by introducing mathematical preliminaries which will be repeatedly used throughout the paper.
 We begin with a few technical lemmas concerning measure theory, norm inequalities, and approximation bounds, and then recall some standard results from probability theory that underlie our Monte Carlo methods.